Range 4 is a Precision Fire range with shooting positions from 100 yards to 1,000 yards.

 - If you've not shot at 1,000y, keep in mind the distance, it's not like shooting at 100 or 300 yards

-- You will not be able to spot your hits past 300y unless you have a high end spotting scope, even hits on a Shoot 'n See will be hard to spot past 300yards
+- You will not be able to spot your hits past 300y unless you have a high end spotting scope, even hits on a Shoot 'n See splatter target will be hard to spot past 300yards

 - Consider a steel target until you become comfortable with the dynamics of long range.
 Steel offers auditory feedback and you can see hits on painted steel at 1,000